ostri/dbgen3/_TODO_.md

 ## 2.1. restructure the grammar
 ## 2.2. more specific requirements for elemetns within the grammar e.g. regex for id
 ## 2.3. option to change the parameter / result column names
+## 2.4. classes in hpp must be in the same order as in gsql